freedomofpress/securedrop/docs/development/updategui_development.rst

-Development of SecureDropUpdater in the journalist_gui directory
+Development of SecureDropUpdater in the journalist_gui Directory
 =================================================================

 The ``SecureDropUpdater`` is a tool used by the journalists and admins, this tool helps them to update their SecureDrop git repository to the latest released tag.
 It is a GUI tool and it is written using PyQt5 bindings of the `Qt framework <https://doc.qt.io/>`_.
 This tool is written using Python3.

-Installing the dependencies in a virtual environment
+Installing the Dependencies in a Virtual Environment
 -----------------------------------------------------

 You can use the `pipenv tool <https://docs.pipenv.org>`_ to create a virtualenv and install the dependencies.
 The first step